Texas schools, stores divided on masks as mandate ends

 Outside a spin workout studio in Dallas, manager Nicky Cecala said he was inundated with text messages from people who knew “all the struggle and perseverance we’ve had to endure” to keep the business running over the last year.

-He said whether his studio changes protocols will partially depend on what customers want.
-Be he welcomed that the choice was his.
+He said whether his studio changes protocols will partially depend on what customers want, but he welcomes being able to now make the choice himself.

 “I don’t think the government has a place to tell individuals what to do,” he said.
 “I think they can suggest it, but it becomes kinda tyrannical to force people to do something against their will.”